JenStep/jenstep_theme/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hello.
+Bug reports and pull requests are welcome on GitHub at https://github.com/JenStep/personal-theme.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+This theme was adapted from the jekyll minima theme, which can be found at https://github.com/jekyll/minima.

 ## Development